darinalleman/JQBXFirsts/README.md

 Control your playabck on a device with Spotify open.

 Future Features:
-Change devices,
-, continuous app resign
-, and refresh token.
+Change devices, continuous app resign, and refresh token.